N.B. Course descriptions and required texts are subject to change.

 This course will focus on expanding students’ active vocabulary through the intensive study of Russian synonyms.
 Special attention will be paid to recent developments in the Russian language and to describing nuances of meaning between seemingly similar words.
 Daily homework assignments and frequent quizzes.Language & Stylistics

-The course is designed to develop students' understanding of the grammatical and lexical norms and peculiarities of the functional styles of the modern Russian language.
-Students will be taught to stylistically evaluate language variant and to classify language mistakes; to distinguish stylistic features of various texts through analysis; they will also acquire skills to produce texts of different styles and genres.
+The course is designed to develop students’ understanding of the peculiarities of various functional styles in the modern Russian language.
+Students are taught to stylistically evaluate language variants and to distinguish stylistic features of various texts through analysis; they also acquire skills to produce written texts of different styles and genres.
+The course focuses on different types of texts—e.g., the personal diary, the essay, non-fiction forms, the short story, literary criticism, etc. Readings include diaries of contemporaries; short stories by Pelevin, Tolstaya, and Prilepin; and essays by Genis and Epshtein.
+During class meetings, students participate in improvisation and write their texts on a range of topics.
+They prepare written assignments and produce written works in different genre styles.Language & Stylistics

 RUSS 6517 - Advanced Russian Composition